DyuthiVivek/P2-Image-Effects-Project/README.md

 ## Logging Service

-The code uses file handling to read and write `LogModel` objects to a binary file, `logs`.
+We are maintaining logs using file handling to read and write `LogModel` objects to a binary file, `logs`.

 1. `addLog` Function: